lisawilliams/lisa/_posts/2018-02-15-Boston-University-Computational-Journalism.markdown

 We're keeping the group small and participation is limited; if you want to participate, let us know by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfhC6QR9eTbg1G0t2K-DJDVaB5XS2i4PAMpmhyzcZWhq-QbYA/viewform?usp=sf_link).

+**When & Where?** Groups will happen from 6-8PM on the dates below at COM.
+Register with the form above.
+Participants will receive an address and room number as well as other details before the meeting.

 # February 20: Coding Tools & Data Journalism

 We'll install and begin to use foundational coding tools -- a version control